edgeware-network/new-edgeware-docs/docs/welcome/why-develop-on-edgeware.md

 ## Low Transactions Fees

-Due different and better architecture than Ethereum, [Edgeware has low transaction fees.](https://github.com/hicommonwealth/edgeware-documentation/blob/master/docs/edgeware-runtime/economics/transaction-fees.md)
+Due to different and better architecture than Ethereum, [Edgeware has low transaction fees.](https://github.com/hicommonwealth/edgeware-documentation/blob/master/docs/edgeware-runtime/economics/transaction-fees.md)

 ## Ethereum EVM bridge

 On-going efforts to migrate dApps from Ethereum network to Edgeware and have same dApp experience like on Ethereum.
-[You can deploy your dApp on Edgeware today](https://main.edgeware.wiki/edgeware-runtime/evm).
+[You can deploy your dApp on Edgeware today](https://www.edgeware.wiki/development/develop/smart-contracts/evm-smart-contracts/).

 ## Large and Active Community